The Basics of Building or Using a Lottery Syndicate

 Perhaps you have been playing the lottery for a while, buying tickets alone and getting discouraged because you haven’t won the big jackpot yet.
 Maybe you accomplish a small win every once in a while, but it is only enough to keep you playing.

-Did you know there was a better way to play the lottery, without spending a lot of money but still increasing your chance of winning?
+Did you know there was a better way to play the lottery, without spending a lot of money but still increase your chance of winning?

 This way of playing is called a lottery syndicate.
 A syndicate is a group of people pooling their money to purchase lottery tickets.
 Each big win is distributed easily.

-It is a proven fact your chances of winning are greater when you play with a lottery syndicate.
+It is a proven fact your chances of winning are higher when you play with a lottery syndicate.

-I will tell you the basics of building or using a lottery syndicate along with questions to ask when building a lottery syndicate that is sure to win!
+I will tell you the basics of building or using a lottery syndicate along with questions to ask when making a lottery syndicate that is sure to win!

 What’s My Lottery Syndicate Plan?